Ada-Developers-Academy/ada-CS-Fundamentals-Internship/02-linked-lists/01-linked-lists.md

 </details>
 -->

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->

 ### !challenge

-* type: multiple-choice
+- type: multiple-choice
-* id: 2932b843-cb6b-46de-b419-ac90ad59cc29
+- id: 2932b843-cb6b-46de-b419-ac90ad59cc29
-* title: Your low memory capacity smart lightbulb needs to store a list of data.
-What would you pick, LinkedList or Array?
+- title: You need to regularly look up students from an unordered list and remove them from the list.
+What would you pick a LinkedList or an Array?
-* points: 1
+- points: 1
-* topics: linked-lists
+- topics: linked-lists

 ##### !question